PrateeshGoswami/Go-Ubiquitous/README.md

-Watch face for an android app to show time and weather information.
+Watch face for an android app Sunshine to show time and weather information.